Binary options dealers move into new territory.

 - Check if the brokerage is a member of a reputable diamond industry association, such as the International Gemological Institute, the Gemological Institute of America, the Gemmological Association of Great Britain, the Asian Institute of Gemological Sciences, or the Antwerp Diamond High Council’s Institute of Gemmology (the spelling used here reflects each organization’s own usage)

-If you think you have been victimized by an online diamond investment scam, consult with our fund recovery experts at MyChargeBack.
+If you think you’ve been the victim of a diamond investment scam, contact the fund recovery experts at MyChargeBack.